StuPM/myenergyusage/README.md

   - For storing data in the local state used to control the website.
   - With CreateAsynThunk functions to manage API calls.
 - [AXIOS](https://axios-http.com/)
-  - Used to connect to both the Octopus Energy API e.
+  - Used to connect to both the Octopus Energy API.
 - [React ChartJS](https://react-chartjs-2.js.org/)
   - To create the bar chart and display the data.
 - [TailwindCSS](https://tailwindui.com/)